 The AAdvantage Platinum Select card gives you 50,000 miles after you sign up and spend $2,500 on your card within three months of account opening.
-That’s less than $1,000 per month in spending for three months in a row to reach the threshold, which seems attainable if you can use your card for groceries, bills and ongoing expenses.
-AAdvantage miles are especially valuable — worth around 1.9 cents per mile by our current estimates.
-When used the right way, this bonus can score you around $950 in airfare with American Airlines.
+That’s around $834 per month in spending for three months in a row to reach the threshold, which seems attainable if you can use your card for groceries, bills and ongoing expenses.

 Once you have the AAdvantage Platinum Select card, you can use it for all your regular purchases to rack up miles over time.
 Not only will you rack up 2 miles per $1 spent on eligible American Airlines purchases, restaurant purchases, and gas purchases, but you’ll also earn 1 mile per $1 on everything else you buy.